 Hospice services vary based on the patient’s and family’s needs, but typical services include visits from nurses and other healthcare professionals, pain and symptom relief, personal care, training for caretakers, spiritual and emotional support, bereavement counseling and dietary consultation.

-Hospice is not as much a specific place, as a philosophy of care that provides comfort care for patients with life-limiting illnesses – from pain and symptom management to emotional and spiritual support.
-The place where hospice care is provided varies based on the patient’s needs and situation.
-Care can be provided anywhere a patient calls home.
-Most times that is in a person’s home, but it could also be in a nursing home or group home.
-Our care team partners with families and on-site caregivers wherever care is provided.
+Hospice is not as much a specific place, as a philosophy of care that provides pain and symptom management, emotional support, spiritual care and much more.
+The place where hospice care is provided varies based on the patient’s needs and situation. it can be anywhere a patient calls home, including a nursing home or group home.

 Compassus offers medical care using the most advanced techniques.
 The difference is that hospice care focuses on pain and symptom management rather than curing illness.
 Compassus also focuses on supporting the spiritual and emotional needs of the patient, as well as the family, who often need as much support as the patient themselves.